Description: Used to get the page navigation list

 How to use:{% navList 变量名称 %}

-If you define a variable as navs{% navList navs %}...{% endnavList %}
+If the variable is defined as navs{% navList navs %}...{% endnavList %}

 The supported parameters of navList are

-- Navigation List ID
+- Navigation list ID

 typeId